Health Benefits of Hibiscus

 • Certain hibiscus preparations contain fibre that may aid in weight loss.

-• Ground hibiscus was observed to lower body weight, body fat, and pro-inflammatory chemicals in adipose tissue in rats in one study.
+• Ground hibiscus was observed to lower body weight, body fat, and pro-inflammatory markers in adipose tissue of rats in one study.

-• Human research is still needed to properly understand hibiscus’ potential anti-obesity properties.
+• Human research is still needed to properly understand the potential anti-obesity properties of hibiscus.

 • As a mild laxative, the plant has been utilised.
 While animal studies demonstrate that hibiscus has a modest cathartic effect, there is little or no human clinical data on its usage as a laxative.